USNavalResearchLaboratory/turboWAVE/docs/dev-testing.rst

 Parallel Testing
 ;;;;;;;;;;;;;;;;

 Test cases are parallel programs, so generally any assertions will be run in parallel on all the distributed compute nodes.
 In some cases it may be useful to only make assertions on a particular node.
-This presents no problems, as long as one does not forget to run the ``REGISTER_TEST`` macro on *all* nodes.
+This presents no problems, as long as one does not forget to run the ``REGISTER`` macro on *all* nodes.

 Example
 -------